Recap: Buffy The Vampire Slayer S 4 E 10 Hush

 - Fairytale Motifs: Giles explicitly describes The Gentleman as "fairytale monsters" in his mute lecture.

 - Faux Affably Evil: The Gentlemen use excessively polite gestures with each other.

-- Flashback Echo: Buffy remembers the singing child in her dream holding the box containing everyone's voices.
+- Flashback Cut: Buffy remembers the singing child in her dream holding the box containing everyone's voices.

 - First Kiss: Buffy/Riley

 - Flipping the Bird: Spike doesn't need a voice to communicate.
-He gives the British two-finger version to get past the censors.
+He gives the British two-finger version.